UmmItC/Blog/README.md

 ### CI/CD

-Currently only the gitlab CI/CD action can automatically create HTML files.
-You can see the `./.gitlab-ci.yml` file.

-If you enable it successfully, gitlab pages will be automatically built every time you push them.
-This is very convenient!
+Currently, we have CI/CD pipelines set up across multiple platforms: `.woodpecker.yml` on Codeberg, `.gitlab-ci.yml` on GitLab, and `hugo.yaml` within `./github/workflows` on GitHub.
+Once successfully enabled, these pipelines automatically trigger builds every time you push changes, This is very convenient!

-**Action TODO**

-- Github action
+With Cloudflare Pages, just link your GitLab or GitHub repository, clone it, and run the installation commands (See build section)

-## Mirror Server
+## Running Server

 My glow is using Differnet DevSecOps and hosting all the servers.
 Including Mirror servers.